 *‘Long term’ is defined as being for at least 7 weeks

 As well as their academic studies, students are offered enrichment opportunities in the Sixth Form at Baylis Court.
-The purpose is to develop our students’ character and enable them to better apply and cope with further education and employment.
-Students are off timetable for one period each week where they are expected to put their studying aside.
+The purpose is to develop our students’ character, broaden their horizons, keep active and develop both the skills needed to apply and cope with further education and employment.
+Students are off timetable for one period each week where they are expected to put their study aside.

 EDUCATION AND SKILLS FUNDING AGENCY- POST-16 TUITION FUNDING